lidianqqh/Fraud-detection-Medicare-data-MADS-Capstone/README.md

 ## Unsupervised Learning

 To exploring the data patterns, we built a 3D rendering of the Medicare data with the fraud labels ("1") embedded in the whole population displayed in the high dimensional spaces.
+From the plot we can see the fraud labels are spread evenly across the population
 ![3d_visuals.png](assets/3d_visuals.png)

 Two dimensionality reduction pipelines were built to be applied to the enriched Part B dataset with 89 features included.(please find the [notebook](unsupervised_learning/Unsupervised_learning_components_extraction.ipynb) at folder unsupervised_learning)